 Saliva helps clean your mouth and protect your teeth.
 Without enough saliva:

-Some people with arthritis also have Sjögren’s Syndrome.
-This makes your eyes and mouth very dry.
+Some people with arthritis also have Sjögren’s Syndrome, which makes your eyes and mouth very dry.
 It can be uncomfortable and cause tooth problems.

 Arthritis can hurt the joint in your jaw.
 This is called the TMJ (temporomandibular joint).